-The age-old debate – organic vs synthetic, real or fake.
-As to which is ‘superior’ between artificial and natural lawns, and which should occupy often the largest section of a property, is almost entirely subjective.
+The age-old debate – organic vs synthetic, real or fake, artificial turf or real grass.
+As to which is ‘superior’ between artificial grass and natural lawns, and which should occupy often the largest section of a property, is almost entirely subjective.
 Both provide aesthetic and recreational areas that complement garden, but the two are very different in most ways except visually.
 Deciding the most suitable grassy surface depends on the basis for comparison and one’s frame of reference.

 “Bare feet on the grass comfort the spirit and connect the body to the earth all at once!”